Mind your microbiome!

 Some yeasts are normal in the gut, but an overgrowth of yeast or different yeast strains might indicate an unfavourable environment and may contribute to symptoms of ‘brain fog’, sugar cravings, bloating and discomfort.

-While unpleasant, many worms and parasites do not cause us trouble.
-However, if you have a lowered immune response, a sensitive gut or another infection or overgrowth, it is thought that parasites or worms may cause symptoms in some individuals.
+While unpleasant to think about, many parasites do not cause us trouble.
+However, if you have a lowered immune response, a sensitive gut or another infection or overgrowth, it is thought that parasites may cause symptoms in some individuals.

 Markers of Digestion

 We need to digest our food in order to absorb the critical nutrients it supplies.
-A measurement of fat breakdown and secretion of digestive enzymes is included to give information on how you are breaking down your food.
+A measurement of digestive enzyme capacity is included to give information on how you are breaking down your food.

 Intestinal Health and Inflammation

-Markers of your immune defences, active inflammation and the presence of blood is an important component of this comprehensive test.
+Markers of your immune defences and the presence of active inflammation is an important component of this comprehensive test.
 Understanding whether you have active inflammation or whether your body is able to fight off bacterial overgrowth or infection is critical to your recovery.

 Zonulin is a marker of increased gut permeability, commonly referred to as leaky gut.
 When the integrity of the gut lining is damaged, immune reactions can be triggered which lead to inflammation linked with various conditions such as autoimmune conditions, fatty liver disease and mental health issues.
 This is often a ‘root cause’ of perceived food intolerances.
 Improving gut health and restoring the health of the lining can be a key step in improving tolerance to foods, reducing immune reactions and reducing symptoms.